rishavkumar584/Women_Safety_ML_Model/README.md

 - ├── woman/
   - └── image2.jpg

-**Note**
+**Note:**
-*The dataset used for training is not uploaded due to unclear licensing and ethical concerns.*
+*The dataset used for training is not uploaded due to unclear licensing and ethical concerns.
+But you can use your own dataset to validate the model, Thankyou*

 **4. Run Real-time Detection**